a-sami-rajpoot-1419/workzap/README.md

 - **Creative Services**: Content creation, social media management, graphic design
 - **Technical Support**: Automation, AI integration, software management
 - **Specialized Roles**: Psychology support, industry-specific expertise

+## 🧩 What the Website Does & Business Impact

+This repository powers the Workzap marketing website and lead-generation funnel for premium Virtual Assistant (VA) services and Employer of Record (EOR) offerings.
+It showcases real case studies, testimonials, pricing plans, and role descriptions while enabling prospects to book discovery calls via Calendly.

+- What it does:
+   - Presents industry solutions (YouTube-nocookie embeds or static images) and detailed case studies
+   - Highlights client testimonials (two video iframes + one static image)
+   - Lists roles and pricing with clear CTAs to “Book a Call”
+   - Provides informational pages like EoR and Careers
+   - Runs as a secure, static React SPA with strict CSP and SPA rewrites

+- Business impact:
+   - Improves conversion with social proof (testimonials, case studies)
+   - Reduces sales friction via transparent pricing and role clarity
+   - Accelerates bookings with embedded Calendly
+   - Supports privacy-first embedding (nocookie) to reduce third‑party noise and build trust
+   - Demonstrates operational capabilities (automation, AI, support) that translate to time savings, lower overhead, and better SLAs for clients

 ## ✨ Key Features